PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

     The case studies below demonstrate how tools have been used to meet accessibility needs in module sites across the University.
 You can also browse our [full set of case studies](../training/case-studies/index.md) for more examples.

-    ??? case-study "Case study: The challenges and acessibility opportunities of pre-recorded lecture content"
+    ??? case-study "Case study: The challenges and accessibility opportunities of pre-recorded lecture content"

         Penny Spikins reflects on her experiences used audio description and ‘podcasting’ approaches when pre-recording lecture content, and how this helped to meet her students' varied accessibility needs and stimulate thinking and engagement with students in different ways.